Central Committee of the Communist Party of the Soviet Union: Interregnum: 1922–1930

 When Lenin died, the Soviet leadership was uncertain how the building of the new, socialist society should proceed.
 Some supported extending the NEP, as Lenin had suggested late in his life, or ending it and replacing it with a planned economy, a position Lenin held when he initiated NEP.
 Following Lenin's forced departure due to ill health, a power struggle began, which involved Nikolai Bukharin, Lev Kamenev, Alexei Rykov, Joseph Stalin, Mikhail Tomsky, Leon Trotsky and Grigory Zinoviev.
 Of these, Trotsky was the most notable one.
 In his testament, Lenin referred to Trotsky's "exceptional abilities", adding "personally he is perhaps the most able man in the present central committee."
 Trotsky did face a problem however: he had previously disagreed with Lenin on several matters.
-He was also of Jewish descent.

 Stalin, the second major contender, and future leader of the Soviet Union, was the least known, and he was not a popular figure with the masses.
 Even though he was a Georgian, and he opposed Georgian nationalism, he talked like a Slavophile, which was an advantage.
 The Communist Party was his institutional base; he was the General Secretary – another advantage.
 But there was a problem; Stalin was known for his brutality.
 As one Party faithful put it, "A savage man ... a bloody man.
 You have to have swords like him in a revolution but I don't like that fact, nor like him."
 In his testament, Lenin said of Stalin:

 Stalin is too rude, and this fault, fully tolerable in our midst and in the relations among us Communists, becomes intolerable in the office of General Secretary.
 Therefore I propose to the comrades that they devise a way of shifting Stalin from this position and appointing to it another man who in all other respects falls on the other side of the scale from Comrade Stalin, namely, more tolerant, more loyal, more polite and considerate of comrades, less capricious and so forth.